clorton/git-cheat-sheet/README.md

 ![Commit message and button](https://github.com/clorton/git-cheat-sheet/raw/master/images/source-tree-commit-message.png)

-5)	Rinse and repeat steps 2 & 3 as you see fit.
-It can be useful to checkpoint work in progress.
+**5) Rinse and repeat steps 2 & 3 as you see fit.
+It can be useful to checkpoint work in progress.**

-6)	Push the commit(s) to _your_ repository on GitHub – this serves two purposes: it makes a backup of the work you have done and it makes it possible to share the work with other people.
+**6)	Push the commit(s) to _your_ repository on GitHub – this serves two purposes: it makes a backup of the work you have done and it makes it possible to share the work with other people.**

 Right-click on the branch name _under "BRANCHES"_ to the left of the graph view.
 Select _your_ repository under the "Push to" menu option.